6.1.2.2 Who can apply for entitlements

 A legally enforceable requirement to pay maintenance (such as pursuant to a garnishee The holding back of a part of compensation from a worker who is indebted to the Commonwealth. order) to a child is evidence of dependency.

-Note: An orphan child may still have a living parent Parent of a worker includes a person who has day to day care and control of the worker but they are classified as an orphan child if, at the time of the death of the worker, their parent did not provide them with any economic support and was not a dependent partner of the deceased worker.
+Note: an orphan child may still have a living parent Parent of a worker includes a person who has day to day care and control of the worker but they are classified as an orphan child if, at the time of the death of the worker, their parent 1) did not provide them with any economic support and 2) was not a dependent partner of the deceased worker.

-The family of the deceased worker is entitled to compensation if:
+If there are no dependent or partially dependent partners or children, the family of the deceased worker is entitled to compensation if:

-- the worker was contributing to the maintenance of the family home.
+• the worker was contributing to the maintenance of the family home.